gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 ---

-##Getting Started - How AngularJS Works
+##Getting Started - How does AngularJS Work?

 - AngularJS will initialize when the DOM content is loaded.
 	- Document Object Model (DOM)  is a programming interface for HTML, XML and SVG documents.
 It provides a structured representation of the document (a tree) and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content.